webcane/tgbot-gpt/README.md

-# tgbot-ai
+# tgbot-gpt
-This is a Telegram bot designed to serve as an AI assistant.
+This is a Telegram bot designed to serve as an GPT assistant.
 It was created using Java 17, utilizing the [Spring AI](https://spring.io/projects/spring-ai) framework and the [Telegram Bot Java Library](https://github.com/rubenlagus/TelegramBots).
 The bot operates with the [GPT-4o](https://platform.openai.com/docs/models#gpt-4o) large language model from [OpenAI](https://platform.openai.com/docs/overview).

 # Setup